betterscientificsoftware/bssw.io/CuratedContent/FiveSelfishReasonsToWorkReproducibly.md

 # Five Selfish Reasons to Work Reproducibly
 <!--deck text start-->
+Are you selfish enough?
 How can working reproducibly help you?
-This article is a quick read, but you may even want to revisit this article occasionally to remind yourself that ensuring your work is reproducible pays off in the long run for you.
+This article is a quick read and will help you to ensure your work is reproducible to gain benefits for you.

 <!--deck text end-->